HL7/US-Core/source/pages/_includes/us-core-smokingstatus-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHALL be supported.  the  modifiers, comparators and chained parameters that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported.:

 1. **SHALL** support searching using the combination of the **[`patient`](SearchParameter-us-core-observation-patient.html)** and **[`code`](SearchParameter-us-core-observation-code.html)** search parameters:
+    - optional support for composite *OR* search on `code` (e.g.`code=,,...`)

     `GET [base]/Observation?patient=[reference]&code=http://loinc.org|72166-2`